Prefer to talk?

 Disadvantage 1 - Unlimited Liability

 This is by far the biggest drawback to being an unlimited company, and is, in fact, the reason that many companies are limited companies.
-This is one thing you have to consider carefully before deciding whether it is right for you.
+This is one thing you have to carefully consider before deciding whether it is right for you.

 Disadvantage 2 - Missed Opportunities